Mike Wray BSc, MSc, PhD

 I’ve worked for more than 30 years delivering and managing services in the public sector to support disabled people.
 In 1997 I moved into higher education becoming the manager of the disability service at the University of the West of England in Bristol.

-I’ve worked as a consultant for a number of years and have been a member of policy groups for a range of projects and organisations including, the Institute of Physics, the Higher Education Academy, the General Teaching Council for England, the Quality Assurance Agency, the University of York and the Education University, Hong Kong.
+I’ve worked in a consultancy capacity and been a member of policy groups for a range of projects and organisations including, the Institute of Physics, the Higher Education Academy, the General Teaching Council for England, the Quality Assurance Agency, and a number of universities including York, Durham, Huddersfield, Middlesex and Cardiff Metropolitan.

 I was a member of the Board of Directors for the National Association of Disability Practitioners for a number of years and I’m now the CEO of the International Network of Inclusive Practice.

-I currently works as a freelance consultant and as a lecturer within the London Doctoral Academy at London South Bank University.
+I recently worked as a visiting lecturer at the Education University, Hong Kong and currently work as a lecturer at London South Bank University.